-When leaving the grid, all drivers must proceed at a greatly reduced speed until clear of any Team personnel standing beside the track.
-Marshals will be instructed to push any car (or cars) which remain on the grid into the pit lane after 30 seconds.
+When leaving the grid all drivers must proceed at a greatly reduced speed until clear of any team personnel standing beside the track.
+Marshals will be instructed to push any car (or cars) which remain on the grid into the pit lane by the fastest route immediately after cars able to do so have left the grid.
+If the driver is able to re-start the car whilst it is being pushed he may rejoin the formation lap.

 During the formation lap practice starts are forbidden and the formation must be kept as tight as possible.

 Overtaking during the formation lap is only permitted if a car is delayed when leaving its grid position and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
 In this case, drivers may only overtake to re-establish the original starting order.

 Any driver who is delayed leaving the grid may not overtake another moving car if he was stationary after the remainder of the cars had crossed the Line, and must start the race from the back of the grid.
 If more than one driver is affected, they must form up at the back of the grid in the order they left to complete the formation lap.
-If the Line is not situated in front of pole position, for the purposes of this Article only, it will be deemed to be a white line one metre in front of pole position.
+If the Line is not situated in front of pole position, and for the purposes of this Article as well as 150 and 164(o), it will be deemed to be a white line one metre in front of pole position.

-A time penalty will be imposed on any driver who, in the opinion of the Stewards, unnecessarily overtook another car during the formation lap.
+Either of the penalties under Article 54a) or b) will be imposed on any driver who, in the opinion of the Stewards, unnecessarily overtook another car during the formation lap.